 A few of the comments from members include:

 - Currently don’t have a vendor portal.
 In process of a system upgrade that will have a vendor portal.
 We will need to strategically roll it out as vendor master data isn’t clean and will need to strategically choose the vendors that can be supported by a portal and will be receptive.

-- We have just rolled this with automated invoice process for North America.
-Plan is for further roll out across regions.
+- We have just rolled this with an automated invoice process for North America.
+The plan is for further rollout across regions.

 - A key challenge for us in rolling out our portal to additional markets has been the different legal / tax requirements. it’s not a showstopper but it does involve additional work and sometimes external consultation.

 - We have a global portal that utilizes a different link for each geography.